-- (a) Subject to the provisions of this subclause, an employee may make a request to increase or reduce their contracted hours on a temporary or permanent basis, and/or to undertake a job-share arrangement. - (b) The Employer will give reasonable consideration to the employee's request, taking into account both the organisation's and employee's needs and capacities, as well as the employee's reasons for requesting the change in hours or employment status. - (c) Factors and circumstances to be considered will include but are not limited to: - (i) the suitability of the work/job role; - (ii) the availability of suitable work;
+(a) Subject to the provisions of this subclause, an employee may make a request to increase or reduce their contracted hours on a temporary or permanent basis, and/or to undertake a job-share arrangement.
+The Employer may require an employee to put their request in writing.

-- (iii) whether the request is for a temporary or permanent change; - (iv) the employee's reasons for requesting the change, which may include but is not limited to family responsibilities or circumstances, phasing into retirement, returning from parental leave, returning from injury or illness, employee wellbeing, and financial issues; - (v) the employee's skills and suitability for a job-share arrangement.
+- (b) The Employer will give reasonable consideration to the employee's request, taking into account both the organisation's and employee's needs and capacities, as well as the employee's reasons for requesting the change in hours or employment status. - (c) Factors and circumstances to be considered will include but are not limited to: - (i) the suitability of the work/job role; - (ii) the availability of suitable work; - (iii) whether the request is for a temporary or permanent change; - (iv) the employee's reasons for requesting the change, which may include but is not limited to family responsibilities or circumstances, phasing into retirement, returning from parental leave, returning from injury or illness, employee wellbeing, and financial issues; - (v) the employee's skills and suitability for a job-share arrangement.
 For example, whether the employee has well developed communication skills and organisational skills; and - (vi) operational requirements.
-For example, patient/client needs, or that efficient and effective delivery of service should not be unduly compromised. - (d) Where a Part Time Employee requests a permanent increase to their contracted hours, the Employer will also consider: - (i) if the employee has been working hours in addition to their contracted hours, including how regularly this has occurred and over what period; and - (ii) if so, whether the duties associated with the additional hours worked could be accommodated under the employee's existing permanent contract of employment. - (e) Where a request under this subclause is made in writing, and the request is refused, the Employer will provide the reason in writing within 21 days. - (f) Where the proposed change in hours is temporary, and particularly in the case of a temporary reduction of hours in order to meet family responsibilities, personal health, or requirements for graduated return to work following recovery from illness or injury, the Employer will take all reasonable steps to accommodate the request of the employee in either their current position or temporarily in an alternative position. - (g) Any agreed change in hours or status will be documented in accordance with the applicable variation in hours process.
+For example, patient/client needs, or that efficient and effective delivery of service should not be unduly compromised. - (d) Where a Part Time Employee requests a permanent increase to their contracted hours, the Employer will also consider: - (i) if the employee has been working hours in addition to their contracted hours, including how regularly this has occurred and over what period; and - (ii) if so, whether the duties associated with the additional hours worked could be accommodated under the employee's existing permanent contract of employment. - (e) Where a request under this subclause is made in writing, and the request is refused, the Employer will provide the reason in writing within 21 days. - (f) Where the proposed change in hours is temporary, and particularly in the case of a temporary reduction of hours in order to meet family responsibilities, personal health, or requirements for graduated return to work following recovery from illness or injury, the Employer will take all reasonable steps to accommodate the request of the employee in either their current position or temporarily in an alternative position. - (g) Any agreed change in hours or status will be documented in accordance with the applicable variation in hours process, including the end date of temporary arrangements. - (h) Where a temporary arrangement(s) have been in place for 24 consecutive months or more, and the employee seeks a further temporary arrangement (including an extension of an existing arrangement), the Employer will follow the process outlined at subclause 13.8(i), unless the employee is on modified hours following their return from Parental Leave, in accordance with subclauses 49.14(e) and 49.14(i).